-- C. Withdrawal from a course is made by submitting a form prepared for this purpose to be submitted by the student to the College Dean Concerned. - D. The note 'incomplete' is registered next to the course whose requirements are not completed by the student or due to absence in the final exam with an acceptable excuse. - E. The student should work for removal of the 'incomplete' note in a period not exceeding the end of the semester following the one in which this note is registered without calculating the summer semester, together with considering provisions of Article (13/3) of this bylaw. - F. If a student obtains an incomplete result in some courses, averages will be calculated when the marks of courses are completed.
+- C. Withdrawal from a course is made by submitting a form prepared for this purpose to be submitted by the student to the College Dean Concerned. - D. The note 'incomplete' is registered next to the course whose requirements are not completed by the student or due to absence in the final exam with an acceptable excuse. - E. The student should work for removal of the 'incomplete' note in a period not exceeding the end of the semester following the one in which this note is registered, as long as that semester was not postponed (in which case the period is extended to the end of the semester in which the student has registered after the withdrawal), excluded from that is the summer semester since it is an optional semester for the student, otherwise the student loses his right to sit for the exam, together with considering provisions of Article (13/3) of this bylaw. - F. If a student obtains an incomplete result in some courses, averages will be calculated when the marks of courses are completed.
 Averages are considered retroactive from the date of obtaining an incomplete result in terms of placing a student under probation or dismissal.